Ruslan-Aliyev/JAM/README.md

 Register at Vercel

+Create a team (pro trial if needed), don't stay as yourself's hobby account (else deploying projects from Github later won't work)

 New project, link Vercel with Github, import the repo you just pushed, fill env vars, click deploy.

 Incremental Static Regeneration: make Vercel auto re-render when Contentful's contents changes

 So: `revalidate: 1` in `pages/recipes/[slug].js` & `pages/index.js` causes changes on Contentful to be updated on Vercel; Updates to the main branch causes changes on Github to be updates on Vercel.

+Another way of auto re-rendered changed contents is Vercel's deploy hooks.
+Endpoint is generated from Vercel (Settings > Git > Deploy Hooks, set branch as main), given to Contentful (Settings > Web Hooks > Add Webhook > Vercel > Webhook Settings), and then configured at Contentful.